CCSU-CS417-505-F18/designpatternsfinalproject-public-graduate-group-6/README.md

 * TODO

-# Usage
+## Usage

-First off we to make sure the class that will be receiving updates implements the IRangeObserver interface.
+First off, the class that will be receiving updates needs to implement the IRangeObserver interface.
 In the below example, the Robot class will be receiving updates from a MovementRangeSensor:

 ```
 class Robot implements IRangeObserver {